L13/vscode-diff/README.md

 #### Context Menu

 * `Compare` - Start the previous comparison immediately in the current active panel.
 Ignores `l13Diff.openInNewDiffPanel`.
-* `Compare in New Panel` - Start the previous comparison immediately in a new diff panel.
+* `Compare in New Panel` [2] - Start the previous comparison immediately in a new diff panel.
 Ignores `l13Diff.openInNewDiffPanel`.
 * `Reveal in Finder/Explorer` - Reveal the left or right file/folder in the finder/explorer.
 Requires version 0.20.0 of [Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects).
-* `Open in Integrated Terminal` - Open the left or right path in the integrated terminal.
+* `Open in Integrated Terminal` [2] - Open the left or right path in the integrated terminal.
 Requires version 0.20.0 of [Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects).
-* `Open Workspace` - Open the left or right path as a workspace.
+* `Open Workspace` [2] - Open the left or right path as a workspace.
 Requires version 0.20.0 of [Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects).
-* `Open as Workspace` - Open the two paths as a workspace.
+* `Open as Workspace` [2] - Open the two paths as a workspace.
 Requires version 0.20.0 of [Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects).
-* `Add Folders to Workspace` - Add the paths to the current workspace.
+* `Add Folders to Workspace` [2] - Add the paths to the current workspace.
 Requires version 0.20.0 of [Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects).
 * `Add to Favorites` - Add a previous comparison to favorites.
 * `Copy Left Path` - Copy the left path of the previous comparison to the clipboard.
 * `Copy Right Path` - Copy the right path of the previous comparison to the clipboard.
 * `Delete` - Delete the previous comparison from the history.

+[2] Only available for previous folder comparisons.

 ### Statusbar